 The Writing Process – Research on Composing

-The writing process refers to everything you do in order to complete a writing project.
+The writing process, also known as the composing process, refers to everything you do in order to complete a writing project.
 Over the last six decades, researchers have studied and theorized about how writers go about their work.
-They've found that the writing process can be seen in three main ways: (1) a series of steps or stages; (2) a cognitive, problem-solving activity; and (3) a creative, intuitive, organic, dialogic process that writers manage by listening to their inner speech and following their felt sense.
+They've found that the writing process can be seen in four main ways: (1) a series of steps or stages; (2) a cognitive, problem-solving activity; (3) a creative, intuitive, organic, dialogic process that writers manage by listening to their inner speech and following their felt sense; and (4) a psychological process, shaped by Curiosity, Openness, Engagement, Creativity, Persistence, Responsibility, Flexibility.
+Now, however, thanks to the emergence of generative AI tools, two new models have emerged: (5) an unethical, plagiarism model where a writer cuts and pastes from GAI tools and (6) an ethical model, wherein the writer engages in sustained, recursive dialog with both their felt sense, inner speech, drafts, and texts generated by GAI (generative artificial intelligence) tools.
+This article introduces these six theories of composing; it then links to more detailed discussions of the research, scholarship, and theories behind these composing models.
 Learn about scholarship on the writing process so you can understand how to break through writing blocks and find fluency as a writer, researcher, and thought leader.

 Synonymous Terms